Chris Billam-Smith beats Armend Xhoxhaj in five rounds with extraordinary display of power: 'Now it's my turn to beat the man'

 The Briton tagged him with wide right hooks in the fourth round, injecting further power into own attacks and starting to work with more control himself.

 Then in the fifth round Billam-Smith ended the battle with astonishing force.
 He lashed his left hook across, shaking up Xhoxhaj and leaving him open for a huge finishing blow.
-The shot hit so hard that Xhoxhaj crashed down to the canvas flat on his back.
+The shot, a tremendous right sweeping up, collided with such power that Xhoxhaj was flung back, falling to crash down to the canvas.

 He had to be tended to immediately and the celebrations paused for a moment until eventually Xhoxhaj could rise and be applauded by the crowd.